Pharnavaz I: Reign

 While Georgian and Classical evidence makes the contemporaneous Kartlian links with the Seleucids plausible (Toumanoff has even implied that the kings of Kartli might have aided the Seleucids in holding the resurgent Orontids of Armenia in check), Pharnavaz's alleged reform of the eristavi fiefdoms is most likely a back-projection of the medieval pattern of subdivision to the remote past.

 Pharnavaz is then reported to have embarked on social and cultural projects; he supervised two building projects: the raising of the idol Armazi – reputedly named after him – on a mountain ledge and the construction of a similarly named fortress.

 Pharnavaz made alliances with various North Caucasian peoples during his reign, to whom he called upon for help against both Macedonia and internal foes.
 He took a Durdzuk woman in marriage, in order to consolidate the alliance of Iberia with the Durdzuks, who helped him consolidate his reign against his unruly vassals.
 Similarly he married his sister to a Sarmatian chief.

 According to the Georgian royal annals he also created the Georgian script and made the Georgian language an official language of the kingdom:

 The chronicles report Pharnavaz's lengthy reign of 65 years.

 Upon his death, he was buried in front of the idol Armazi and worshipped.
-His son Saurmag succeeded him to the throne.
+His son Sauromaces I succeeded him to the throne.

 Pharnavaz's grave is undisclosed so far.
 One of the last monarchs who visited his grave to adorn it and pay his respects was King Mirian III.
 Pharnavaz's very burial in front of idol Armazi suggests a Hellenistic deification of the early monarchs of Iberia.